 If you live or work in Belgium and have children at school, you’ll need to get those school holiday dates in the diary as soon as possible so that you can plan activities and childcare arrangements if necessary.
-School holidays cross over with some public holidays in Belgium (e.g., Christmas and Easter), plus there are seasonal breaks including a lengthy summer break.
+School holidays cross over with some public holidays (e.g., Christmas and Easter), plus there are seasonal breaks including several weeks off in the summer.

 Learn more about: